huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Macbeth
 - [ ] The Merchant of Venice

-#### Which culinary technique inoves rapidly immersing food in boiling water, then in ice water?
+#### Which culinary technique involves rapidly immersing food in boiling water, then in ice water?

 - [ ] Searing
 - [ ] Braising
-- [x] Blancing
+- [x] Balancing

 #### What appears on Turkey's flag?